Devil's club: Description

 Devil's club generally grows to 1 to 1.5 m tall.
 Some stands located in rainforest gullies or moist, undisturbed areas can reach heights of 3 to 5 m or more.
 The spines are found along the upper and lower surfaces of veins of its leaves as well as the stems.
 The leaves are spirally arranged on the stems, simple, palmately lobed with 5–13 lobes, 20 to 40 cm across.
 The flowers are produced in dense umbels 10 to 20 cm diameter, each flower small, with five greenish-white petals.
 The fruit is a small red drupe 4 to 7 mm diameter.

-The plant is covered with brittle yellow spines that break off easily if the plants are handled or disturbed, and the entire plant has been described as having a "primordial" appearance.
-The plants are slow growing and take many years to reach seed-bearing maturity; this makes them very sensitive to human impact as they do not reproduce quickly.
+The plants are slow growing and take many years to reach seed-bearing maturity;

+populations can persist and spread through clonal reproduction via rhizomes and layering.
+Concerns about harvesting impacts arise from its slow growth and ecological characteristics rather than solely from limited seed production.

 Devil's club reproduces by forming clonal colonies by means of rhizomes.
 What can appear to be several different plants may actually have all been one plant originally, with the clones detaching themselves after becoming established by laying down roots.